| | | | | |

 How To Knit A Hat For Complete Beginners

-The PDF has the pattern with and without the step-by-step photographs.
+The PDF has a written pattern with seven sizes and includes step-by-step photographs.

 Notes